Steven Falivene (NSW DPI) March 2018

 Daniel has been managing the orchard for two years and emphasises that the high-density planting requires an intensive annual pruning program.
 Without annual pruning the productivity of the high-density block can quickly decline below traditional planting densities.
 As the trees grow the row spacing closes (Figure 3) and the frequency to hedge the trees for tractor access increases.
 For high-density trees with narrow row spacing (i.e. less than 5.5 m), annual side hedging could be required.
 Hedging will cut off bearing wood and potential crop.
 The solution is to implement an intensive annual hand pruning program that results in more fruit bearing inside the tree.
 The trees will still need regular hedging, perhaps every second year instead of annually, and when the trees are hedged only a small portion of fruit bearing shoots are cut off (Figure 4).

-The twin-row layout does require a few extra herbicide sprays and a higher application coverage volume in the early years.
+The twin-row layout requires a few extra herbicide sprays and a higher application coverage volume in the early years.
 Irrigation and foliar spray volumes also slightly increase.
 However, these extra costs are minimal in terms of the total cost of production.
-To enter the Chinese export program the blocks needed to be trunk band sprayed and this is impossible for the twin-row layout blocks using a conventional trunk band sprayer that can only spray one side of the trunk per tractor pass.
+To enter the Chinese export program, the blocks needed to be trunk band sprayed, which is impossible for the twin-row layout blocks using a conventional trunk band sprayer that can only spray one side of the trunk per tractor pass.
 Daniel overcame this problem by inventing a trunk band sprayer that can spray all around the trunk from a one-side tractor pass (Figure 5).
 A video of the trunk band sprayer is on the NSW DPI citrus website.

-Daniel starts hand pruning trees from a young age so the trees have a good structure by maturity.
+Daniel starts hand pruning trees while they are young so the trees have a good structure by maturity.
 Annual pruning costs on average $1.60 per tree on the standard high-density layout ($1,000/ha) and about $1.30 for the twin-row layout ($1,250/ha).
 The twin-row layout trees are smaller and therefore have a slightly lower per tree cost.
-Pruning costs will vary season to season.
+Pruning costs will vary from season to season.
 The program has been producing very good long term average yields of navels of about 55 t/ha for the standard layout high-density navels and 63 t/ha for the twin-row layout.
-Without the annual hand pruning program, yields would be 15 t/ha to 20 t/ha less; that’s a loss of up to $13,500/ha ($650/t fruit price).
+Without the annual hand pruning program, yields would be 15 t/ha to 20 t/ha lessm which is a loss of up to $13,500/ha ($650/t fruit price).
 Investing $1,250/ha in pruning and getting $13,500/ha return is a very good investment.
-He also gets less blemished fruit which increases the pack-out and per ton price.
+He also gets less blemished fruit which increases the pack-out and per tonne price.

 The take home advice Daniel wishes to provide growers is high-density planting will provide higher early yields and twin-row planting will provide higher mature tree yields, but annual hand pruning is essential to maintain good yields.